06 Safeguarding children, young people and vulnerable adults policy

 Any allegations against agency staff must be responded to as detailed in this procedure.
 In

-addition, the designated person must contact the agency following advice from the LADO
+addition, the designated safeguarding lead must contact the agency following advice from the LADO

-Allegations against the designated person
+Allegations against the designated safeguarding lead.

-- If a member of staff has concerns that the designated person has behaved in a way that indicates they are not suitable to work with
+- If a member of staff has concerns that the designated safeguarding lead has behaved in a way that

-children as listed above, this is reported to the designated officer who will investigate further.
+indicates they are not suitable to work with children as listed above, this is reported to the designated officer following the setting’s whistleblowing process, who

 Recording

-concerns form.
-This is then entered on the file of the child, and the 06.1a Child welfare and protection summary is completed and placed in the front of the child’s file.
+allegation involves a specific child or children and the 06.1a Child welfare and protection summary is completed and placed in the front of the child’s file.

 - If the allegation refers to more than one child, this is recorded in each child’s file